Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick: A simpler approach

-Exponential amplitude decay and purely exponential approximation of the energy decay of weakly damped harmonic oscillator have recently been derived using the energy dissipation rate averaged over one period of the corresponding undamped system, i.e. $T_0$, with the approximation that the amplitude remains constant over time intervals $\Delta t\sim T_0$ \cite{Kontomaris2024}.
+Exponential amplitude decay and purely exponential approximation of the energy decay of weakly damped harmonic oscillator have recently been derived, in a manner suitable for high school students, using the energy dissipation rate averaged over one period of the corresponding undamped system, i.e. $T_0$, with the approximation that the amplitude remains constant over time intervals $\Delta t\sim T_0$ \cite{Kontomaris2024}.
 In our model, this approximation corresponds to neglecting terms with $\dot{f}(t)$ in the velocities \eqref{v1} and \eqref{v2}, while the displacements \eqref{x1} and \eqref{x2} remain the same.
 In this case, it is easy to show that the modeled energies for both pairs of initial conditions are the same, i.e.

-and the corresponding dissipation rates are
+and the corresponding dissipation rates \eqref{Power} are

 and